Evidence-based actions for balance

 • Family responsibility leaves

-• See Work-life balance from the Canadian Centre for Occupational Health and Safety for initiative ideas to boost work and life balance, and guides on how to implement these changes.
+• See Work-life balance from the Canadian Centre for Occupational Health and Safety for initiative ideas to boost work and life balance.
+There are also guides to help implement these changes.

-• Remind and demonstrate to your team regularly that your organization’s committed to balance as an important part of being healthy and productive.
+• Share regular reminders and demonstrate your organization’s commitment to balance.
+Show employees balance is an important part of being healthy and productive.

 Provide flexible work arrangements when possible.